seachel/Treehehe/Report/report_notes.md

 - description of inference rules (for intro or logic background or conclusion)
 - sequent
-- natural deduction examples come from Huth and Ryan
-- in TR algorithm, can depend on root of tree being in the same location
+- in TR algorithm, can depend on root of tree being in the same location (in InfoVis Elements section)
-- discussion of traversal choice

 (possibly copy some paragraphs?)